markpbaggett/utk_dc_content_models/docs/source/contents/2_basic_image.rst

 biggest difference between this content model and a large image is that it is not served in an image viewer.
 Instead, the static image file is displayed in an :code:`img` tag.

+As of February 4, 2021, the Libraries has :code:`9620` basic image objects.

 The Model and Its Binaries
 --------------------------